 4.4 The ‘traffic-sizes’ Metric

 For the 'traffic-sizes' metric, four additional keys are added to the top-level dictionary: 'udp-request-sizes', 'udp-response-sizes', 'tcp-request-sizes', and 'tcp-response-sizes'.
 The values of each key are dictionaries with the histogram bucket ranges as keys and histogram bucket counts as values.
+Only size ranges with nonzero counts shall be listed.

 An example (with most of the histogram buckets elided):